FRBNY-DSGE/DSGE.jl/docs/DSGE_Julia_Style_Guide.md

 ## Parameters

-- A parameter vector is an object of user-defined type `Parameters`
+- A parameter vector is an object of user-defined type `parameter`
 - A parameter vector of type `Parameters` collects more fundamental individual objects of type `Param`, which have fields